CFHS code : HT301

 Alfred was born in Liege, Belgium and came to Cambridge to work as a cook at Trinity College.
 He married Lydia Baxter in 1874 and they had five children: Alexandrain Sabina Marie Jeanne (1875-1964), John Edmond Charles Ernest (1877-1893), Lydia Marie Eugenie Stella (1878-1936), Alice Marie Lydia Nellie (1880-) and Mina Charlotte Maria Lydia (1884-).
 Their only son John was drowned aged 16, when his canoe was over turned near Hauxton in August 1893.

 The family lived at Histon Road, but moved to Market Street when Alfred took over Webb’s Restaurant in February 1893.
-He also did outside event catering including Royston Show (1902), the Cambridge Rowing Association Annual Dinner (1902 and the Anniversary dinner of the Ancient order of Foresters (1907)
+He also did outside event catering including the Royston Show (1902), the Cambridge Rowing Association Annual Dinner (1902) and the Anniversary dinner of the Ancient order of Foresters (1907)

 Alfred took part in a ‘patriotic concert in aid of the local fund of the Soldiers’ and Sailors’ Families’ Association in October 1914, where he sung ‘The Marseillaise’ with special effects.